Xerox threatens hostile bid unless HP opens its books

 "Xerox's move could force HP to propose a higher acquisition price that would benefit HP shareholders, or potentially turn the tables and have HP look to acquire Xerox," Morningstar analyst Mark Cash said.

-Xerox made the offer to HP, a company more than three times its size, on Nov 5, after it resolved a dispute with its joint venture partner Fujifilm Holdings Corp that represented billions of dollars in potential liabilities.
+Xerox made the offer to HP, a company more than three times its size, on Nov 5.